wagnva/semantic-nerf-for-satellite-data/docs/dataset_prep.md

 This section describes the functionality of the ``data_prep.create_dataset`` script.
 This script combines the [DFC2019 - Track-3](https://ieee-dataport.org/open-access/data-fusion-contest-2019-dfc2019) dataset
-with our provided manually generated semantic [annotations(dataset.zip), The script performs cropping to a defined Region-of-Interest, Metadata extraction, Bundle Adjustment and Train/Test splitting.
+with our provided manually generated semantic [annotations](dataset.zip), The script performs cropping to a defined Region-of-Interest, Metadata extraction, Bundle Adjustment and Train/Test splitting.

 > [!IMPORTANT]
-> Due to external dependencies it requires its own, separate conda environment with its own dependencies.
+> Due to external dependencies the data preparation script requires its own, separate conda environment with its own dependencies.

 ## Setup Conda